Only Mama Knows (Grey's Anatomy): Broadcast

 "Only Mama Knows" aired on October 16, 2014, on the American Broadcasting Company (ABC) in the United States.
-Upon its initial release, the episode was watched by 8.43 million viewers and garnered a 2.4/8 Nielsen rating, ranking #22 in 18-49 key demographic and as the 8th most-watched drama of the night.
+Upon its initial release, the episode was watched by 8.43 million viewers and garnered a 2.4/8 Nielsen rating, ranking at No. 22 in 18-49 key demographic and as the 8th most-watched drama of the night.

 Reviews

 The story-arc of Ellen Pompeo's character, Meredith Grey's past received widespread praise.

 "Only Mama Knows" received universal acclaim, with numerous critics calling it "one of the best of Grey's Anatomy".

 TV Fanatic praised the episode, stating, "I don't think I've ever appreciated an episode like the way I did with 'Only Mama Knows'.
 Well done, Shonda Rhimes and co.
 I loved every bit of it.
 I thought this installment was incredible.
 I found it fascinating and really thought it fit well for a Throwback Thursday kind of night."

 Examiner gave the episode rave reviews, highlighting the episode's premise, "Grey’s Anatomy aired the beautifully written and played all-new episode 'Only Mama Knows' on Oct.
-16. Through exceptional use of flashbacks, Meredith finally remembers that her mother was pregnant following her attempt to commit suicide.
+16. Through exceptional use of flashbacks, Meredith finally remembers that her mother was pregnant following her suicide attempt.
 These repressed memories that resurface are very sad.
 Meredith Grey endured two terribly traumatic experiences at a very young age.
 No wonder she is a complicated, dark and twisty adult.
 The editing on this episode is extraordinary.
 Using old clips of Ellis to tell a new story was simply brilliant and totally upped the emotional stakes for Meredith (Ellen Pompeo), Richard Webber (James Pickens Jr.), and Maggie Pierce (Kelly McCreary) moving forward."

 Entertainment Weekly called it "great drama", adding, "It was also throwing us back to the type of episode we expected from this show in the early seasons, the type of episode that gave you chills and reminded you why this show is so good at drama."
 The review concluded by stating, "If this is what we can expect from a 'Season of Meredith Grey,' then count me in.
 Seriously."